efficiently/authority-controller/README.md

 * [Exception Handling](https://github.com/efficiently/authority-controller/wiki/Exception-Handling)
 * [See more](https://github.com/efficiently/authority-controller/wiki)

-Because AuthorityController is a CanCan port, you can read the Wiki docs of CanCan [here](https://github.com/ryanb/cancan/wiki).
+Because AuthorityController is a CanCan port, you can also read the Wiki docs of CanCan [here](https://github.com/ryanb/cancan/wiki).

 Controller additions